mfitzp/theolb/misc/automatic-unzipuntar-using-correct-tool.rst

 Automatic unzip/untar using correct tool
 ========================================================================================================

-.. sectionauthor:: Martin Fitzpatrick <martin.fitzpatrick@gmail.com>
+.. sectionauthor:: mfitzp <martin.fitzpatrick@gmail.com>

-.. tags:: unzip,tar,uncompress
+Contributed by Martin Fitzpatrick <martin.fitzpatrick@gmail.com>

 An alias for bash profile to automatically unzip/untar compressed files using the correct tool, without needing to know the syntax.